-4.7.5.
-Conduct Constituting Acceptance of a Re-keyed Certificate
+4.7.5 Conduct Constituting Acceptance of a Re-keyed Certificate

-Issued certificates are considered accepted 30 days after the certificate is re-keyed, or earlier upon use of the certificate when evidence exists that the Subscriber used the certificate.
+Issued certificates are considered accepted 30 days after the certificate is relkeyed, or earlier upon use of the certificate when evidence exists that the Subscriber used the certificate.

-4.7.6.
-Publication of the Issued Certificate by the CA
+4.7.6 Publication of the Re-Keyed Certificate by the CA

-DigiCert publishes re-keyed certificates by delivering them to Subscribers or per the requirements within the legal agreements and program CP.
+DigiCert publishes rellkeyed certificates by delivering them to Subscribers or per the requirements within the legal agreements and program CP.

-4.7.7.
-Notification of Certificate Issuance by the CA to Other Entities
+4.7.7 Notification of Certificate Issuance by the CA To Other Entities

-RAs may receive notification of a certificate's re-key if the RA was involved in the issuance process.
+RAs may receive notification of a certificate's rellkey if the RA was involved in the issuance process.
 The applicable community is notified when a CA Certificate is issued for that community.